samarth0174/Data-Plotting-with-Pandas/README.md

 ## Problem Description:
 Understanding your data in order to get the best results from machine learning algorithms is a challenging task.The fastest way to learn more about your data is to use data visualization.

+3 notebooks cover
-This notebook covers a mini project visualising the data by plotting data(Univariate & multivaraite) using pandas.
+1. a mini project visualising the data by plotting data(Univariate & multivaraite) using pandas.
+2. Sales analysis-  Data exploration
+3. Pandas basics
 <br>

 ## 1. Data plotting using Pandas: